eldoy/waveorb-site/app/pages/doc/getting-started.md

 ### App structure

 Now open your app folder in your favorite editor and have a look.
-Most of the folders can be deleted depending on your needs.
+Some of the folders can be deleted depending on your needs.

 * __app/assets__ - javascript, css and images
 * __app/config__ - config, settings and options